-- (7) Implement our medium term financial plan by: - Completing reviews of the leadership team, conservation, support services, rangers, strategy and plan making; - Implementing a programme of reducing input costs to those areas given strategic certainty; - Managing the three year capital programme; - Being clear on the full cost of operations; - Increasing our income from giving; - Achieving our commercial programme income targets; - Developing/establishing sponsorship relations; - Securing external funding for major programme and partnership delivery; - Make sure the budgeting process is all inclusive, taking into account the full cost of operation over the medium and longer term. - (8) Make sure that the medium term financial strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage. - (9) Maximise the social value/return to the public on every pound spent through: - Delivering eco system services; - Procuring services and goods well; - Reducing the Authority's carbon footprint; - Planning gain.

-What evidence/assurance is in place?

-- · Feedback surveys and exit/decommissioning strategies with Evidence of changes as a result;

-- Budgeting guidance and protocols;
+We will: (10) Implement our Medium Term Financial Plan by: Implementing a programme of reducing input costs to those areas given strategic certainty; Managing the three year capital programme; Being clear on the full cost of operations; Increasing our income from giving; Achieving our commercial programme income targets; Developing/establishing sponsorship relations; Securing external funding for major programme and partnership delivery; Make sure the budgeting process is all inclusive, taking into account the full cost of operation over the medium and longer term.
+(11) Make sure that the Medium Term Financial Strategy sets the context for ongoing decisions on significant delivery issues or responses to changes in the external environment that may arise during the budgetary period in order for outcomes to be achieved while optimising resource usage.
+(12) Maximise the social value/return to the public on every pound spent through: Delivering eco system services; Procuring services and goods well; Reducing the Authority's carbon footprint; Planning gain.
+What evidence/assurance is in place? • Feedback surveys and exit/decommissioning strategies with evidence of changes as a result; Budgeting guidance and protocols; Member Budget Workshops:

-- Member Budget Workshops;
+- Internet Budget Workshops;

 - Quarterly Budget Monitoring meetings with Members;

 - Quarterly budget monitoring report considered by officer performance monitoring group;

-- Medium Term (3-4 years) strategic and financial planning strategy;
+- Medium Term (3-5 years) Strategic and Financial Planning Strategy;

 - National Park Purposes;

 - Corporate Strategy;

 - Social Value in contracts above the EU threshold;

 - Contract Procedure Rules;

 - Section 106 Register of Legal Agreements.